-Hence, to compute an integral of a function over a convex polytope $P$ in \proglang{R} one should compute the Delaunay triangulation with package \pkg{geometry} and then use the package \pkg{SimplicialCubature} to sum the values of all the integrals over the simplices computed by the triangulation.
-On the other hand \pkg{volesti} can be used to approximate the value of such an integral by a simple MCMC integration method, which employs the $\vol(P)$ and a uniform sample from $P$.
+Computing the integral of a function over a convex set (i.e.\ convex polytope) is a hard fundamental problem with numerous applications. \pkg{volesti} can be used to approximate the value of such an integral by a simple MCMC integration method, which employs the $\vol(P)$ and a uniform sample in $P$.
 In particular, let

 Then sample $N$ uniformly distributed points $x_1,\dots ,x_N$ from $P$ and,